 - Light source: Face a light source with either a lamp on your desk to light your face or a window.
 If you are by a window, make sure that the sunlight does not hit your face directly as it’s annoying and distracting.

 - Audio: Good audio is so important for distributed work.
 I did a full write up comparing a bunch of options here.
 A wired USB headsets with a mic that is a consistent distance from your mouth is the best option for most people.
 This is one we recommend at Automattic.
 Here is another audio comparison from Matt, the CEO of Automattic.

 Hope this helps you level up your WFH set up, and let me know if you have any tips for me.
-I did use a mirrorless camera set up for a while but it was a pain especially with the virtual camera changes from Zoom, so I only use this once in a while now.
 Oh. and make sure you have good internet, or none of this really matters 🙂